hwh98/cosc-520-2022-TSP/README.md

 Under the project directory, follow the instructions below to setup the environment for B&B visualization

-Install node.js, which includes NPM package manager for the javascript.
-See [here](https://nodejs.org/en/download/)
+Install node.js, which includes NPM package manager for the javascript, locate [here](https://nodejs.org/en/download/)

+For windows operating system, see [here](https://phoenixnap.com/kb/install-node-js-npm-on-windows)

+For Mac operating system, see [here](https://radixweb.com/blog/installing-npm-and-nodejs-on-windows-and-mac), or you can install it with homebrew.
-> brew install npm
+> brew install node

 After install the node.js, you can check if the NPM is also installed successfully by
 > npm version